-The Leadership Institute collaborated with The Rhode Island Interlocal Risk Management Trust to provide executive leadership education to its member municipal employees across the state.
-The "Managers as Leaders Educational Program" provided information and the practical application of skills needed for managers to become exceptional leaders in public service.
-The Program was designed to foster the participants' critical thinking and creative problem solving abilities.
-The ultimate goal was to assist supervisors with their professional development to the extent that they became leaders within their department, organization and the community at large.
-The first cohort wrapped up their seminars on June 23, 2010.
-The second class (shown above) completed the Series, April 20, 2011.
+The Leadership Institute annually collaborates with The Rhode Island Interlocal Risk Management Trust to provide executive leadership education to its member municipal employees across the state.
+The "Managers as Leaders Educational Program" provides information and the practical application of skills needed for managers to become exceptional leaders in public service.
+The Program fosters the participants' critical thinking and creative problem solving abilities.
+The ultimate goal is to assist supervisors with their professional development to the extent that they became leaders within their department, organization and the community at large.
+The Series is offered every spring.
+The 2011 graduating class is pictured above.

-The Leadership Institute collaborated with the Spiegel Center for Global and International Programs on the MEPI Civic Engagement Leadership Institute in June and July 2010 and again in 2011.
+The Leadership Institute annually collaborates with the Spiegel Center for Global and International Programs on the MEPI Civic Engagement Leadership Institute.

-MEPI (the US Middle East Partnership Initiative) is an initiative of the United States Department of State whose goal is to educate and empower emerging student leaders.
-Roger Williams University hosted a total of 29 students during two, five week programs from countries such as Lebanon, Morocco, Israel, Yemen, Jordan, Libya, Kuwait and Iraq.
-The Leadership Institute provided theoretical and applied education modules in proven leadership practices, civil society, civic engagement and human rights.
-Participants explored a range of approaches to solving community problems to determine the best practices applicable to their home country.
-The ultimate learning outcome for students was to present a positive social change community project to be implemented in the student's home country upon their return.
+MEPI (the United States Middle East Partnership Initiative) is an initiative of the United States Department of State whose goal is to educate and empower emerging student leaders.
+Since 2010, Roger Williams University has hosted a total of 63 students during the six week programs from countries such as Lebanon, Morocco, Israel, Yemen, Jordan, Libya, Kuwait and Iraq.
+The Leadership Institute provides theoretical and applied education modules in proven leadership practices, civil society, civic engagement and human rights.
+Participants explore a range of approaches to solving community problems to determine the best practices applicable to their home country.
+The ultimate learning outcome for students is to present a positive social change community project to be implemented in the student's home country upon their return.

 The Leadership Institute was happy to participate in a one-day workshop on leadership in collaboration with The Association of College and Research Libraries, New England Chapter.
 The customized, interactive education session allowed participants to focus on their level of transactional and transformational leadership tendencies and develop an action plan to enhance desired aspects.
 Participants explored communication strategies and practiced those skills.